 - "The authors once again met with the Barrow Technical Advisory Group, who stated their concern that only Natives were studied, and that outsiders in town had not been included." any chance of selection bias? - "The estimates of the frequency of intoxication based on association with the probability of being detained were termed "ludicrous, both logically and statistically."

 Ethical

-- Participants not in control of how their data is used - Significant harm: social (stigmatization) and financial (bond rating) - No laws were broken, and harms are not about individual privacy! - Who benefits?
-Who is harmed?
+- Participants not in control of how their data is used - Significant harm: social (stigmatization) and financial (bond rating) - No laws were broken, and harms are not about individual privacy!

+Who is responsible?